Imroox/ProShell-IT-204-Operating-Systems-/README.md

 ProShell is a project submission for the IT 204 Operating Systems Course at International Burch University.
 ProShell is a project that was developed by Ali Imran Alić and Adnan Ferhatović, both current students at International Burch University.
 ProShell consists of a few parts:
 - myshell.c - Solution for 1.1, 1.2, and 1.4 tasks.
 - task3.c, Task3Intermediate.c, Task3Additionally.c - Solutions for 1.3 Task
+- Operating Systems Shell Project.pdf- Answers for Task 1.5 (You can also find the answers for Task 1.5 at the end of this README file 😃)

 myshell.c has implementations for the following commands:
 - rev